itscooper/samm/v2.0/beta/d-security-architecture.md

 ## Maturity 3
 ### Activity
-For all proprietary development (in-house or acquired), impose the use of standardized technology.
-Align legacy software to these standards.
+For all proprietary development (in-house or acquired), impose the use of standardized technology.ï¿½Align legacy software to these standards.

 ### Maturity Questions
 #### Q 1